FSO-Salary

 PART 1: What is danger pay allowance?

-You may be familiar Danger pay allowance may be the monetary supplement most of you have heard of.
+You may be familiar with the Danger pay allowance, which is the monetary supplement most of you have heard of.

 Afghanistan, Iraq, Yemen… get sent to one of these countries, and the question of whether or not you will be paid more for it will cross your mind.